-Malaysia Ministry of Tourism and Culture (MOTC) Agency for the formulation of national policies and programs' and for the co-ordination of activities of various central government agencies.
+72 Malaysia In Asia, Mala and Ministry of Tourism and Culture (MOTC) Agency for the formulation of national policies and programs' and for the co-ordination of activities of various central government agencies.
 The Ministry of Tourism and Culture is the authority that enforce and implement provisions in the Tourism Industry Act, Tourism Vehicles Licensing Act including regulations made thereunder.
 Operators are required by law to register and/or licensed before beginning tourism related business activities.
-It is responsible for the marketing and promotion of domestic as well as foreign tourism and develop effective coordination with private sector stakeholders.
+Malaysia Tourism Board It is responsible for the marketing and promotion of domestic as well as foreign tourism and develop effective coordination with private sector stakeholders.
 Membership from key government departments and private sector trade associations.
 Executive team is led by DG and have highly professional team working under him.
 Malaysia Tourism Quality Assurance (MyTQA) is the initiative of the Ministry of Tourism and Culture to improve the quality of service and facilities for tourism products in Malaysia.
 It encourages a Tourist First approach to customer service.
-Tourism Malaysia also works with other agencies under Ministry of Tourism and Culture Malaysia.
-These include prominent organizations that are the supporters of our national cultural heritage and historical treasures Tourism Malaysia also works with following travel trade association to effectively engage private sector Malaysia association of tour and travel agents Malaysia association of hotels Malaysia association of hotel owners Malaysian Inbound tourism association and Nepal Ministry of Tourism, Culture and Aviation having HRD and Promotion division, Planning Division, Aviation Security division, Culture Division and legal division Department of Tourism To support the development of tourism industry, Ministry of Tourism and Culture Malaysia offers mortgage assistance through Tourism Development Infrastructure Fund.
+Regional tourism departments Tourism Malaysia also works with other agencies under Ministry of Tourism and Culture Malaysia.
+These include prominent organizations that are the supporters of our national cultural heritage and historical treasures Tourism Malaysia also works with following travel trade association to effectively engage private sector Malaysia association of tour and travel agents Malaysia association of hotels Malaysia association of hotels Malaysia nubound tourism association tructure.
+Various initiatives of of MOTC Nepal Ministry of Tourism, Culture and Aviation having HRD and Promotion division, Planning Division, Aviation division, Aviation Security division, Culture Division and legal division Department of Tourism To support the development of tourism industry, Ministry of Tourism and Culture Malaysia offers mortgage assistance through Tourism Development Infrastructure Fund.
 Various development committees are working under the MOTCA.
 Different tourism trade association are also actively engaged in consultation process.